-- 82. Section 17(3)(d) of the FTCA requires this report to identify any recognised negotiation mandates for, or current negotiations for, Treaty settlements relating to the project area. - 83.
-We have identified Treaty settlement negotiations have commenced with Ngaati Whanaunga, Ngāti Maru (Hauraki), Ngāti Tamaterā, and Hako.
-In addition, the Crown is negotiating a final settlement with Te Rūnanga o Ngāti Whatua on behalf of Ngāti Whātua and a settlement of remaining historical Treaty claims with the mandated Waikato-Tainui negotiator, Rahui Papa on behalf of Waikato-Tainui. - 84.
-The project site lies within the areas of interest for each of these settlement negotiations. - 85.
-We have identified the recognised negotiation mandates relating to the project area for: - a.
-Ngāti Te Ata - b.
-Ngāti Koheriki. - 86.
+- 91. Section 17(3)(d) of the FTCA requires this report to identify any recognised negotiation mandates for, or current negotiations for, Treaty settlements that relate to the project area. - 92.
+We have identified Treaty settlement negotiations have commenced with Ngāti Maru (Hauraki), Ngāti Tamaterā, Ngaati Whanaunga and Ngāti Hako.
+In addition, the Crown is negotiating a final settlement with Te Rūnanga o Ngāti Whātua on behalf of Ngāti Whātua and a settlement of remaining historical Treaty claims with the mandated Waikato-Tainui negotiator, Rahui Papa on behalf of Waikato-Tainui.
+The project site lies within the areas of interest for each of these settlement negotiations. - 93.
+We have identified the recognised negotiation mandate relating to the project area for Ngāti Te Ata and Ngāti Koheriki. - 94.
 The Crown recognised the mandate of the Ngāti Te Ata Claims Support Whānau Trust to negotiate a Treaty settlement in May 2011 and signed terms of negotiation with the Trust in June 2011.
 Although negotiations have paused, the Crown-recognition of the mandate has not been withdrawn.
-Ngāti Te Ata has yet to establish a post-settlement governance entity to receive redress under their settlement. - 87.
-The Crown recognised the mandate of the Ngāti Koheriki Claims Committee to negotiate a Treaty settlement in June 2013.
-Negotiations have not yet commenced.
-The Crown-recognition of the mandate has not been withdrawn.
-Ngāti Koheriki has yet to establish a post-settlement governance entity to receive redress under their settlement.
+Ngāti Te Ata has yet to establish a post-settlement governance entity to receive redress under their settlement.